The Emerald Isle

 Day 9 — Killarney and Ring of Kerry

-Today, admire and experience the Ireland of postcards — the stunning mountain and coastal scenery of the Ring of Kerry, a 110-mile route around the Ardagh Peninsula.
-Stop at a 1,000-year-old Ring fort, and view several primitive Ogham stones revealing an ancient alphabet.
-This evening dine at Kate Kearney’s Cottage, a 150-year-old family-run establishment at the entrance to the Gap of Dunlow.
-(B,L,D)
+Today, admire and experience the Ireland of postcards—the stunning mountain and coastal scenery of the Ring of Kerry, a 110-mile route around the Ardagh Peninsula.
+Stop at a 1,000- year-old Ring fort, and view several primitive Ogham stones revealing an ancient alphabet.
+On the return to Killarney, stop for an Irish sheep dog demonstration.
+Dinner tonight is on your own.
+(B,L)

 Travel southeast to the small town of Blarney and visit the ruins of the 15th-century castle, with its celebrated Blarney Stone.
-Continue to Cashel and visit the Rock of the Cashel that served as the traditional seat of the Kings of Munster for several hundred years prior to the Norman invasion.
+Continue to County Tipperary and the Rock of Cashel, once home to the High Kings of Munster.
+Arrive in Kilkenny late this afternoon.
 (B,D)

 Day 11 — Kilkenny